 – If you’ve broken your upper plate, do not wear any plates at night time.

 – If you’ve broken any clips off the plate, first make sure they are smooth and continue to wear at night time, to hold the movement.

-After each meal as well as before and after sleeping, brush your plates with a liquid handsoap/dishwashing liquid, or a mouthwash.
-Try to avoid using toothpaste as it can get stuck in the grooves and build up.
-Polident denture cleaning tablets are also a good way to reduce build up, but be sure to get the ones that can be used with metal, i.e. ‘a partial denture cleaning tablet’.
+After each meal and before and after sleeping, you should brush your plates with dishwashing liquid or a mouthwash.
+It is advisable to avoid using toothpaste as it can accumulate in the grooves.
+Using Polident denture cleaning tablets is also effective in reducing build-up.
+But make sure to choose the ones suitable for metal, such as ‘a partial denture cleaning tablet’.